NYSCP Missing Child/Young Person One Minute Guide - North Yorkshire

 Low

-The risk of harm to the child/young person, or public is assessed as possible but minimal.
-Proportionate enquires will be carried out to ensure the child/young person has not come to harm.
+The risk of harm to the child/young person, or the public, is assessed as possible but minimal.
+Proportionate enquiries will be carried out to ensure the child/young person has not come to harm.

 Medium

-This requires an active and measured response by the police and other agencies in order to trace the child/young person and support the person reporting.
+This requires an active and measured response by the police and other agencies to trace the child/young person and support the person reporting.

 High